6 Ethical + Sustainable White Sneakers So You Can Ditch The Nikes

 Allbirds – Tree and Wool Runners

-A certified B Corp, who do business differently.
+A certified B Corp that does business differently.
 The New Zealand brand is winning the sustainable shoe game.

-These babies are made from FSC certified tree fiber Tencel using a clean closed-loop process, and recycled plastic bottles for the laces.
-Plus they tick all the essential boxes.
+These babies are made from FSC-certified tree fibre Tencel using a clean, closed-loop process, and recycled plastic bottles for the laces.
+Plus, they tick all the essential boxes.

 Their packaging is also made using 90% post-consumer recycled cardboard that serves as a shoebox, shopping bag, and mailer all in one.